Back "in the day", I served several places, one of which was aboard tugboats at Naval Station San Juan, PR. One of my 'buds'

 A blue and maroon "French braid" lanyard suitable for either dress whites or as a working dungaree lanyard.

-Footrope knots and fenderweave at the neck split, breastplate and the strop reductions, Applied footrope knots at the loop splice and as a decorative item at the midpoint on the 8-strand strop portion.
+Applied footrope knots at the loop splice and as a decorative item at the midpoint on the 8-strand strop portion.

 ........................................................................................................................

 Same basic design but this time in Maroon with blue accents.
-This can be any colour preferred... and the accents can be
+This can be any colour preferred... and the accents can be varied

-varied as well for colour....
+as well for colour....

-Additional fancy work can be applied, the breastplate ca be modified.... your choice.
-EMAIL me for a consultation!
+Additional fancy work can be applied, the breastplate can be modified.... your choice.

 A recent question that sorta frosted my gonads: "Dontch'a think that's a lotta money for some string?"

-a lousy $10/hr, that's a measly $150.
+even paying myself a lousy $10/hr, that's a measly $190.
 Any of you willing to work for ten bucks an hour?

 Thought not.
 Then there's overhead....

-sheesh!
+Sheesh!
 I think I'll go back to sea.
 I made better money.
+Many of the

-You get a work of (if I do say so myself) art, and I get to pay for some expensive line, keep this site going (as well as the Old
+But: YOU get a work of (if I do say so myself) exquisite art, and I get to pay for some expensive line, keep this site

-Music Project, provide tutorials and general knowledge and - occasionally - buy a drink or two at the local, pay back money to
+get to buy a drink or two at the local, pay back money to a couple of folks and like that there.

 Yeh, it's a lot of money.